MatinPakfetrat/applyflow/README.md

 ApplyFlow is a REST API for tracking job applications — company, role, salary, and status (Applied, Interview, Rejected, Offer) — scoped to individual authenticated users.
 It was built as a backend-first portfolio project, with a deliberate focus on production-realistic practices: layered architecture, DTO-based API boundaries, structured error handling, ownership-based authorization, and a real test suite rather than manual-only verification.

+## Live Demo

+The API is deployed at: `https://applyflow.onrender.com`

+> **Note:** This runs on Render's free tier, which spins down after periods of inactivity.
+The first request may take 30–60 seconds to respond while the service wakes up — this is expected, not a bug.

 ## Features

 **Authentication & Security**